tfutils/tfenv/README.md

 ### tfenv install [version]

 Install a specific version of Terraform.

-Available options for version:
+If no parameter is passed, the version to use is resolved automatically via .terraform-version files, defaulting to 'latest' if none are found.

+If a parameter is passed, available options:

 - `i.j.k` exact version to install
 - `latest` is a syntax to install latest version